samddrell/CLAHE-optimization/README.md

 ./test
 ```

-The program loads images from `<repo>/test_images` and prints timing for CUDA and CPU paths.
+The program loads images from `<repo>/test_images`, applies CLAHE, and prints timing for CUDA and CPU paths.

+**NOTE:** The test program applies an optimized CUDA CLAHE (along with the CPU CLAHE) that will be explained in Part 2 of this README.

 ---